arunganti/FAS-ansible-use-cases/docs/02-Replace-Application-Certificates.rst

 TESTING AND VALIDATION
 -----------------------
 **CERTIFICATE VERIFICATION**
+- From a client brower, access the application through the virtual address on the F5 BIG-IP.
+- To access this site externally you will need to use the instructor inventory studentX-f5 IP Address which will be refered as (F5-BIG-IP-Public-IP) below.
-- From a client browser, access the VIP on port 8081 to view the new self-signed certificate (https://VIP:8081)
+- From a client browser, access the VIP on port 8081 to view the new self-signed certificate (https://F5-BIG-IP-Public-IP:8081)

 **BIG-IP CONFIGURATION VERIFICATION**